swc2124/skysearcher/README.md

     R_SCALE : float

-        Percent to multiply radius by to get + and - :term:`Kpc` for annulus.
+        Percent to multiply the radius by to get + and - :term:`Kpc` for annulus.

     ANNULUS_PHI_STEP : float

-        How many sections to divide each annulus by.
+        How many sections to divide each annulus into.

 3. Accept Reject